pratikgajjar/go-backend.how/content/posts/achieve-60ms-response-time-using-valkey-part-1.md

 Valkey is an open-source (BSD) high-performance key/value datastore.
 It supports various workloads such as caching, message queues, and can function as a primary database.
 Valkey can operate as a standalone daemon or in a cluster, with options for replication and high availability.

 Does this sound familiar?
-The folks at Redis changed their license terms, leading to the creation of this fork (link).
-All Redis clients will work seamlessly with Valkey.
+The folks at Redis changed their license terms, leading to the creation of this fork, more at [link](https://arstechnica.com/information-technology/2024/04/redis-license-change-and-forking-are-a-mess-that-everybody-can-feel-bad-about/).

+All Redis clients will work seamlessly with Valkey server.

 # Why ?
 - The co-founder set a target of 60ms for most impactful entrypoints.